Our participatory arts programs fulfill the BFS mission!

 - Leadership workshops for callers

-First Friday Dances ~ A public dance series for all ages and experience levels with three parts (The 1st Friday Dance Series is on hiatus):
+First Friday Dances ~ (on hiatus) A public dance series for all ages and experience levels with three parts:

 - Community dance at 6:30 pm, with calling by Lisa Newcomb & Chrissy Fowler and music by an open All Comers Band (all ages, skill levels, instruments welcome!) $1 kids/teens, $2 adults